Padrio/php-electrum-api/README.md

 Author: Pascal Krason <p.krason@padr.io>
 Language: PHP 5.6-7.1
 ```
-Please note, this library is by far not completed and production ready, there are still a lot methods which aren't neither tested or even implemented.
+Please note, this library is by far not completed and but can be used in production.
+Until now i only implemented the most commonly used API-Calls.
+If you think im missing something, just create an issue or fork the project.

 # Setting up Electrum
 First you need to setup a new Electrum wallet.
 Follow the instructions according to your OS at the [Electrum Download Page](https://electrum.org/#download).
 After the successfull installation you need to set a rpcport by typing: